Strong convergence to two-dimensional alternating Brownian motion processes: Reflection at MAP times

 \section{Reflection at MAP times}

 In this section, we construct a flip-flop approximation to a new class of bivariate Brownian motion processes with a more flexible time-dependent correlation function, which we call \emph{two-dimensional MAP alternating Brownian motion}.
-They are a generalisation of the two-dimensional exponentially alternating Brownian motion, as the synchronisation and desynchronisation epochs now occur according to the arrival epochs of a continuous-time MAP.
+They are a generalization of the process in Section~\ref{sec:exprefl} as the synchronisation and desynchronisation epochs now occur at arrival epochs of a continuous-time MAP.
 In continuous time, a MAP of parameters $(\bm{b},C, D)$ is a counting process $\mathcal{K}$ driven by an underlying Markov jump process with initial distribution $\bm{b}$ and intensity matrix $C+D$.
 The epochs of increase of $\mathcal{K}=\{K(t)\}_{t \geq 0}$ coincide with those jumps epochs which occur due to the intensities of the matrix $D$.
-Analogously, a discrete-time MAP is driven by a Markov chain instead of a Markov jump process.
 See \cite{latouche1999introduction} for a detailed exposition on the topic.

 \begin{definition} Let $\mathcal{K} = \{K(t)\}_{t \geq 0}$ be a continuous-time MAP$(\bm{b},C,D)$, and $\mathcal{B}$ be a standard Brownian motion.
 Define $\mathcal{B}^*=\{B^*(t)\}_{t\ge 0}$ such that